 “That huge earthquake in Indonesia looks terrible.
 Those poor people.”

 “It’s God’s way, Keira.”

 “But why would he do that?”

 “He punishes the wicked and the unbelievers.
 That’s a country full of heathens.”

 “But it doesn’t make any sense.”

 Keira knew she was entering dangerous territory.
 This was not a conversation she should be having with her foster mother.
-Keira learned early on to hide her real beliefs and to mimic the ones of her caretakers.
+She’d learned early on to hide her real beliefs and to mimic the ones of her caretakers.
 Developing a “false self” was a survival skill, plain and simple.
-On some subconscious level, it helped Keira feel she wouldn’t be abandoned again, that she could stay with this family, and maybe they would learn to love and value her.
+Maybe if she agreed with them, she wouldn’t be abandoned again.
+Maybe she could stay with this family, and they would learn to love and value her.
 Even if they were loving the part of her that was a complete lie.
 She’d take what she could get.
 Love was love.
-At least that’s what she told herself.

-“I know it’s His plan.
-It’s just sad when so many people die at one time.”
+“I know it’s his plan.
+It’s sad when so many people die at one time.”

 “He moves in mysterious ways.”